- About Orienteering

 |Location Details|| |

 This event will take place on a new LiDAR-derived map of a portion of Cunningham Falls State Park covering a large part of the east-facing side of Bob's Hill, adjacent to the park's Manor Area parking on the west side of Route 15 and the Catoctin Furnace, on the east side.
-The map is an slightly improved basemap - trails and a certain number of point features, mostly boulders and rootstocks, encountered during scouting and course setting were surveyed by GPS and added to the LiDAR-derived features - so it's fortunate that the LiDAR data is of high quality.
+The map scale will be 1:10,000; the contour interval 5 meters.
+The map is a slightly improved basemap - trails and a certain number of point features, mostly boulders and rootstocks, encountered during scouting and course setting were surveyed by GPS and added to the LiDAR-derived features - so it's fortunate that the LiDAR data is of high quality.
 In addition to producing reliable contours, it shows the plentiful charcoal platforms - which used to supply the Catoctin Furnace - ditches, slopes steep enough to possibly justify mapping as cliffs, and areas with significant mountain laurel quite well.
-The mountain laurel in the area the courses visit is generally runnable at reduced speed and with lessened visbility; the surrounding white woods are runnable though there is more deadfall and small rock underfoot than on most QOC maps, so don't expect to move quite as quickly through them as you often can.
+The mountain laurel in the area the courses visit is generally runnable at reduced speed and with lessened visibility; the surrounding white woods are runnable though there is more deadfall and small rock underfoot than on most QOC maps, so don't expect to move quite as quickly through them as you often can.

 The terrain, consisting as it does of a single large hillside with relatively few handrails, will challenge orienteers' distance estimation and compass skills more than typical QOC spur and reentrant terrain.
 Though a sufficiently skilled orienteer could manage without a compass - despite the paucity of other handrails, there will never be any difficulty distinguishing which directions are up and down on the map or in the terrain.